 As a student, you are still forming the skills that will make you the best professional you can be.
 That being said, you can still be a valuable asset to the workforce.
-The best way to make any hiring manager agree is to present them with a well-crafted student cover letter.
+The best way to make hiring managers agree is to present them with a well-crafted student cover letter.

 Unlike a CV, writing a top student cover letter lets you elaborate further on the experiences that make you the right candidate for the job.
 It’s all about framing your skills in the right way.
 No previous employment?
 No problem.
 After all, everyone has to start somewhere!